-As the market for data protection grows, customers and consumers have grown accustomed to fast, easy and intuitive data pipelines.
-Enterprises, on the other hand, face a volume of complexities and dependencies that most consumers never encounter, and are often times discounted from these consumer-focused luxuries.
+As the market for data protection grows, consumers have grown accustomed to fast, easy, and intuitive data pipelines.
+On the other hand, enterprises face a volume of complexities and dependencies that most consumers never encounter and are often discounted from their point of view.

-In a world where data is located across many different clouds and systems, organizations must ensure that the data they produce is always available, scalable and protected — but it’s not so simple.
-Taken from the Making an Impact with Modern Data Protection whitepaper, a successful enterprise data protection strategy is able to:
+In a world where data is located across many clouds and on-premises data centers, organizations must ensure that data is always available, scalable, and protected.
+But achieving this isn’t so simple.
+A successful enterprise data management strategy should:

-- Support complex, hybrid, multi-cloud environments and enterprise workloads
+· Support complex, hybrid, and multi-cloud environments and enterprise workloads

-Easier said than done, right?
-Enterprise data protection consists of supplying, handling and monitoring security across all data repositories and entities within an enterprise, which is tasked with safeguarding against ransomware, controlling compliance and governance regulations, and removing uncertainty from application deployment.
+Enterprise data management solutions supply, handle, and monitor security across all data repositories and entities within an enterprise.
+The solutions safeguard against ransomware, control compliance, and governance regulations, and they remove uncertainty from application deployment.

-As an enterprise, you are responsible for managing and protecting your organization’s large- and small-scale information, consisting of everything from Teams messages to Outlook data, to customer and employee information, to business strategies and payroll records.
-Not only can this information be confidential, but it’s critical to keep your business running.
+An enterprise is responsible for managing and protecting an organization’s large- and small-scale information.
+This includes corporate data, business strategies, payroll records, customer and employee information, team messages, and Outlook email data.
+Not only is this information confidential, but it’s critical to keep the business running.

-Luckily for you, these bridges have already been burned, and you can get ahead of the game by learning where others struggled.
+It’s time to get ahead of the game by learning where others have struggled.

-The top six enterprise data protection challenges today are:
+The top eight enterprise data protection challenges today include:

 - Data growth and data management